Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-The time evolution of phase space is illustrated in Fig.\ \ref{chaos_fig_Liouville_Pendel} for the case of the mathematical pendulum.
-An initially simply connected volume of phase space remains so under the effect of time evolution, but it might undergo substantial deformations. \begin{quotation}
+corresponds to a small volume of phase space.
+Its time evolution is given by or The time evolution of {the} phase space is illustrated in Fig.~\ref{chaos_fig_Liouville_Pendel} for the case of the mathematical pendulum.
+An initially simply connected volume of {the} phase space {thus remains} under the effect of time evolution, but it might undergo substantial deformations.

-\underline{\sl Dissipative and conserving systems}\\ A dynamical system is dissipative, if its phase space volume contracts continuously, $\vec\nabla\cdot\dot{\bf x}<0$, for all ${\bf x}(t)$.
-The system is said to be conserving if phase space volume is a constant of motion, {\it viz} if $\vec\nabla\cdot\dot{\bf x}\equiv 0$. \end{quotation} Mechanical systems, i.e.\ systems described by Hamiltonian mechanics, are all conserving in above sense.
-One denotes this result from classical mechanics `Liouville's theorem'.
+\begin{quotation} {\it Dissipative and Conserving Systems.\enspace} A dynamical system is dissipative, if its phase space volume contracts continuously, $\vec\nabla\cdot\dot{\veci x}<0$, for all $\veci x(t)$.
+The system is said to be conserving if {the} phase space volume is a constant of motion, viz if $\vec\nabla\cdot\dot{\veci x}\equiv 0$. \end{quotation} Mechanical systems, i.e.\ systems described by Hamiltonian mechanics, are all conserving in {the} above sense.
+One denotes this result from classical mechanics {as} \qut{Liouville's theorem}.
 Mechanical systems in general have bounded and non-bounded orbits, depending on the energy.
-The planets run through bounded orbits around the sun, to give an example, but some comets leave the solar system for all times on unbounded trajectories.
-One can easily deduce from Liouville's theorem, i.e.\ from phase space conservation, that bounded orbits are ergodic.
-It comes eventually arbitrary close to every point in phase space having the identical conserved energy.
+The planets run through bounded orbits around the sun, to give an example, but some comets leave the solar system for {ever} on unbounded trajectories.
+One can easily deduce from Liouville's theorem, i.e.\ from phase space conservation, that bounded orbits are ergodic. {This comes arbitrarily close} to every point in phase space having the identical conserved energy.